Ed Clark (artist): Technique and innovation

 Clark hit upon his signature technique in the mid-1950s in Paris, when striving to cover a larger area of canvas with broader, straighter strokes than possible with his wrist and conventional paintbrushes.
 He picked up a janitor's push broom.
 Especially later when he placed the canvas on the floor, the broom in Clark’s hands spread color in wide, often horizontal swaths that spoke of energy and speed.
 He called it his “big sweep.”
 From oils in his early years, he moved on to brilliant acrylics on large canvases, and softer, quieter dry pigments on paper.
 Though abstract, the compositions could sometimes suggest ethereal landscapes, even human forms.
 He had his signature colors as well.
 Pink "is to him what orange was to Cezanne and yellow to Van Gogh," wrote art critic April Kingsley.

 In 1957, Clark even broke the bounds of the canvas, extending a piece of painted surface beyond the rectangular frame.
 Then, in a bold innovation in the late 1960s, he began experimenting with oval-shaped canvases, which he explained better matched the human field of vision.

-Extensive travels over the decades – from Nigeria to New Mexico, Cuba to China, with frequent returns to Paris – were opportunities for the artist to see light and color in new ways.
+Over several decades, the artist traveled widely, visiting destinations such as Nigeria, New Mexico, Cuba, China, and Paris.
+These travels influenced the artist's exploration of light and color in his work.